-Membership Dues will be required before your Intake Session and at the beginning of each calendar year thereafter for as long as you participate in the NACA Purchase Program and/or have a NACA Mortgage.
-The current Membership Dues are only \$25 per calendar year per household.
+Membership Dues for your household will be required before your Intake Session and at the beginning of each calendar year thereafter for as long as you participate in the NACA Purchase Program and/or have a NACA Mortgage.
 NACA's Membership Dues support NACA's homeownership programs, neighborhood stabilization initiatives, advocacy, and other programs.
 You will have access to NACA's comprehensive post-purchase program through NACA's Home Save Department after the purchase of your home with a NACA Mortgage.
 They offer significant and unique benefits at no cost to you.
 These include additional counseling services, foreclosure prevention assistance including mortgage modification and payment plans, access to financial assistance, and additional services.